Syrian Kurdistan: Ba'athist Syria (1963–2011)

-Syrian civil war (2011–present)
+Syrian civil war (2011–2024)

 Some observers see Syrian Kurdistan as a concept emerging from the Syrian civil war, which started in 2011.

-The concept of a Syrian Kurdistan gained even more relevance after the Syrian Civil War's start, as Kurdish-inhabited areas in northern Syria fell under the control of Kurdish-dominated factions.
+The concept of a Syrian Kurdistan gained even more relevance after the Syrian civil war's start, as Kurdish-inhabited areas in northern Syria fell under the control of Kurdish-dominated factions.
 The PYD established an autonomous administration in northern Syria which it eventually began to call "Rojava" or "West Kurdistan".
 By 2014, many local Kurds used this name synonymously to northeastern Syria.
 Non-PYD parties such as the KNC also began to raise demands for the establishment of Syrian Kurdistan as separate area, raising increasing concerns by Syrian nationalists and some observers who regarded these plans as attempts to divide Syria.
 As the PYD-led administration gained control over increasingly ethnically diverse areas, however, the use of "Rojava" for the merging proto-state was gradually reduced in official contexts.
 Regardless, the polity continued to be called Rojava by locals and international observers, with journalist Metin Gurcan noting that "the concept of Rojava [had become] a brand gaining global recognition" by 2019.

 Tejel has described "Kurdistan and the concept of Greater Kurdistan" as "a powerful amalgam of myths, facts and ambitions".